Kremlin says Putin 'fully mobilised' to tackle threat from Turkey

 "The circumstances are unprecedented.
 The gauntlet thrown down to Russia is unprecedented.
 So naturally the reaction is in line with this threat."

-President Tayyip Erdogan has said Turkey will not apologise for downing the jet, but he said on Saturday that the incident had saddened him and that the climate change summit in Paris next week could be a chance to repair relations with Moscow.

-"Confrontation will not bring anyone happiness.
-As much as Russia is important for Turkey, Turkey is important for Russia," Erdogan said in a televised speech in the western city of Baliksehir.

-Peskov said Putin was aware of a Turkish request for him to meet Erdogan on the sidelines of the Paris conference but gave no indication of whether such a meeting would take place.
+Peskov said Putin was aware of a Turkish request for him to meet President Tayyip Erdogan on the sidelines of the Paris climate change conference next week but gave no indication of whether such a meeting would take place.

+Erdogan on Saturday said the Paris summit could be a chance to repair Ankara's relations with Russia.

 Peskov denied Turkish press reports which said Moscow and Ankara had struck a deal for their warplanes to stop flying along the Syrian-Turkish border, saying military ties between the two countries had been severed and a hot line meant to avoid misunderstandings among their pilots dismantled.